ibm-cloud-docs/vmwaresolutions/vmonic/eos-vsphere67.md

 * Enhancements to DRS and vMotion
 * Security enhancements such as multifactor authentication (MFA), vSphere Trust Authority (vTA), and in–flight encryption for vSAN

-vSphere 7 is also the exclusive basis for VMware Regulated Workloads.
+vSphere 7 is also the exclusive basis for {{site.data.keyword.rw}}.

 For more information about end of life procedures for {{site.data.keyword.cloud_notm}} infrastructure services and third-party software products, see [Lifecycle policy for {{site.data.keyword.cloud_notm}} products](https://www.ibm.com/cloud/cloud-prod-life).
 If you have any questions or need assistance, email clouddigitalsales@us.ibm.com or open a support ticket in the VMware Solutions console.